Convidicea Vaccine (Ad5-nCoV) Description

 March 22, 2021 - CanSinoBIO Biologics Inc. announced that the Hungarian National Institute of Pharmacy and Nutrition granted emergency use authorization for its Recombinant Novel Coronavirus Vaccine Convidecia™.
 The approval is based on the vaccine's interim results for Phase III clinical trial and marks the first approval of Convidecia™ in a European Union member state.
 Globally, Convidecia received authorization for emergency use by the Federal Commission for Protection against Sanitary Risks of Mexico and the Drug Regulatory Authority of Pakistan for adults aged 18 and above in February 2021.

-March 22, 2021 - The National Medical Products Administration of China granted approval of CanSinoBIO's clinical trial application for an inhaled version of the COVID-19 vaccine.
+March 22, 2021 - The National Medical Products Administration of China approved CanSinoBIO's clinical trial application for an inhaled version of the COVID-19 vaccine.
 The safety and efficacy of the inhaled vaccine remain "subject to confirmation," the firm said.

 February 28, 2021 - China's single-dose COVID-19 vaccine began its roll-out.